jorosafi/metabolic-feeding-app/README.md

 - As a user, I want to see daily totals of how much the baby ate
 - As a user, I want to be able to input the supply of formula ingredients I have, along with the daily recipe and know how long the existing ingredient supply will last.
+- As a user, I want to be able to save the daily schedule and the log feeds, so I can quit and return to the program at different times.
+- As a user, I want to keep a record of all the feeding logs to gather statistics about the feed to answer questions like, how much was left at the end of the day?
+What is the average leftover in a given week or month?
+- As a user, I want the ingredient supply to be saved in a file where amounts are deducted each day as new daily schedules are created and amounts can be added.

 ### Looking ahead